Wanting a more detailed step-by-step postpartum program? Check out all our programs here!

 Third, Protein Shakes!

-I love these as a way to get extra nutrition in. and as I mentioned I have Bump Dust to support you through pregnancy, and Milk Dust to help you increase your lactation right away once baby arrives.
+I love these as a way to get extra nutrition in. and as I mentioned I have Bump Dust to support you through pregnancy, and Milk Dust to help you increase your lactation right away once the baby arrives.
 For me, I will be drinking Bump Dust through pregnancy, but towards the end, maybe the last few weeks, I am going to switch to Milk Dust.
 I want the extra herbs to help my milk come in ASAP. a breastfeeding protein powder that has been super successful in helping new mommies increase milk supply and lose weight.
-It als has red raspberry leaf in it, which can strengthen your uterus before labor!
+It also has red raspberry leaf in it, which can strengthen your uterus before labor!
 Before I had Milk Dust, I drank Mother’s Milk Tea andRed Raspberry Leaf Tea in the last few weeks of pregnancy to help my milk come in immediately.
-I highly recomend you read the reviews on the site and Amazon, so you can decide if its a great option for you.
+I highly recommend you read the reviews on the site and Amazon, so you can decide if it’s a great option for you.
 I also go over the differences between Boobie Body and Milk Dust here on the blog.
 These shakes are a large part of my program for postpartum healing and nutrition, which is SO IMPORTANT!!
 If you want to have a fabulous recovery, where you can work on your core, eat super healthy for breastfeeding, and lose the baby weight then this program is great for you.
 The protein shakes offer the extra protein your body will need to heal and repair after birth, as well as make milk.
 If protein shakes aren’t your thing, add extra protein into your diet leading up to birth.
-Protein is the building blocks for new cells and repairing, so it is great to have extra!
+Protein is the building block for new cells and repairing, so it is great to have extra!

 Fourth, Brewer’s Yeast!